apache/mxnet/docs/python_docs/python/tutorials/getting-started/gluon_from_experiment_to_deployment.md

 <!--- under the License. -->

-# Gluon: from experiment to deployment, an end to end tutorial
+# Gluon: from experiment to deployment

 ## Overview
 MXNet Gluon API comes with a lot of great features, and it can provide you everything you need: from experimentation to deploying the model.
 In this tutorial, we will walk you through a common use case on how to build a model using gluon, train it on your data, and deploy it for inference.